Dr. Nora Underwood - FSU Biological Science Faculty Member -->

 Research and Professional Interests:

 I am a population biologist interested in the ecology and evolution of plant-insect interactions.
 My primary focus is on how genotypic and phenotypic variation among individuals affects the long-term spatial and temporal dynamics of populations.
 I work on interactions between plants and their insect herbivores because plants and insects are amenable to experimentation and play important roles in both natural and agricultural communities.
-Studying the ecology of plant-insect systems allows me to focus on important basic research questions while also generating information that can be applied to the practical problems of developing more sustainable agriculture.
 Because the questions that I ask span levels of organization from characteristics of individuals to populations, and encompass both long and short time frames, I use a combination of greenhouse and field experiments with mathematical modeling in my research.
-My current projects include work on:
+Some of the recent projects in the lab include:

 Selected Publications: